Retired Col. Rob Maness | Area 51, 9/11, January 6, And Liberty In America | OAP #37

 Yeah.

-Yeah, well, it was funny because you know, there was this recent controversy of Tucker Carlson's emails allegedly being you know monitored by the NSA.
+Yeah, well, it was funny because, you know, there was this recent controversy of Tucker Carlson's emails allegedly being, you know, monitored by the NSA.

 I'll tell you where it's housed.

-I'd say that uh if you want your government to listen to you, just email Tucker Carlson.
+If you want your government to listen to you, just email Tucker Carlson.

 Yeah, well, here's the problem with what happened with Tucker.

-Uh uh, a lot of folks have been treated this way.
+James Rosenberg, several other reports under the Obama administration, a lot of folks have been treated this way.

-The uh you you've heard it called the FISA warrant or the FISA court, secret court, those kind of things.
+You've heard it called the FISA warrant or the FISA court, secret court, those kind of things.

 It's all related to that.

-But I can't even try to get Putin on my show.
+Yeah, I've been trying to get Putin on my show.

 I can't get the phone numbers.